 “My hope is that when the restrictions are lifted it will be like coming back down to sea level and feeling, like, a superhuman burst of energy.
 Or maybe just a regular human burst of energy?
 Or maybe just not so tired.
 I’d settle for just not feeling really tired all the time,” he laughs.

 And so Tanner is emerging in June largely unscathed, and in some ways richer for the obstacles he’s faced.

 “Building relationships with students based on authenticity, compassion, and humour still seems to provide the best support for the academic side.
 No matter what the given circumstances, they still want to be met where they are, and respected and valued, and laughed with and challenged.
 I feel really good about the relationships I’ve been a part of building this year.”

 And what of summer?
 For Tanner and his wife, Ardith, some well-earned R+R is in store.

 “I foresee a good deal of camping and spending time on Manitoba’s (gentler) waterways as a way of relaxing and recharging this summer.
 And look, I don’t want to jinx anything, but boy, would it ever be nice to sit around a bonfire with a few good friends!”

-Anne Bennett is the Editor of the Manitoba Teacher magazine and the Communications Department Head for The Manitoba Teachers’ Society.
+Anne Bennett is the Editor of the MB Teacher magazine and the Communications Department Head for The Manitoba Teachers’ Society.